gilesknap/gphotos-sync/README.rst

   - This can be resolved by setting an environment variable `export PIPENV_TIMEOUT=240`

-- Some mounted filesystems including NFS and AFP do not support file locks and database access will fail on them.
+- Some mounted filesystems including NFS, CIFS and AFP do not support file locks and database access will fail on them.

   - To fix, use the paramter --db-path to sepcify a location for your DB on the local disk.
 This will perform better anyway.